ideacrew/event_source/README.md

     end
 ```

-Including `attribute_keys` establishes a contract for required attributes in an event's attribute payload.
+As shown in this example, an Event may optionally specify an Event payload's attribute keys by including `attribute_keys`.
+Note that this establishes a contract for attributes that must in an event's attribute payload.
 Each event must include a value for each the specified key.
 Missing key/value pairs will prevent publishing the event instance.
 Additional key/value pairs are ignored.

 Events that don't specify `attribute_keys` allow any passed key/value pairs as instance attributes.